o3de/sig-network/governance/SIG Network Charter.md

 - Define and maintain implementation to enable compression and secure communication between endpoints.
 - Define and implement interface to network counters, monitoring, and statistics.
 - Define and implement low level instrumentation APIs.
-- Maintenance of the Multiplayer Sample project.
 - Items that are the core responsibilities of SIG.
+- Maintenance of network sample projects owned by SIG: [MultiplayerSample](https://github.com/o3de/o3de-multiplayersample), [NetSoakTest](https://github.com/o3de/o3de-netsoaktest).

 ###Network:
 - Design and maintain client and server protocol communication.